-Please choose a nutritious snack when sharing with the class or ask the teacher for some suggestions.
-Also, please ask the teacher if there are any allergies in the class before bringing anything to school.
+Please choose a nutritious snack when sharing with a class.
+Please ask the teacher if there are any allergies in the class before bringing any food to school.
 Energy drinks, coffee, and soda are not allowed to be consumed by students on campus during school hours.
-The eating of fast food by students, on campus during school-hours, should be avoided if possible.
+The delivery of fast food to students on campus during school hours on be consumed by students on campus during school hours.